Nicholas-SR/pestmapper/README.md

 # Pest Mapper
+Stack: ReactJS, Java, Spring Boot, RESTful API, PostgreSQL

-* A RESTful web service platform where building occupants can report pest incidents as a means of warning prospective tenants.
+* An online platform where building occupants can report pest incidents to warn prospective tenants.

 * Reports are plotted on an interactive map created with the Google Maps API.